International Association of Seismology and Physics of the Earth's Interior: History

 In 1899, a Permanent Seismological Commission was created at the Seventh International Congress of Geography in Berlin, and in 1903 at subsequent conference in Strasbourg, the International Seismological Association (ISA) was founded.
 On 1 April 1904, the ISA convention entered into force with 18 founding member-states with a plan to continue during next 12 years.

 In 1922, ISA became one of constituent Sections of International Union of Geodesy and Geophysics (IUGG), taking its present name - International Association of Seismology and Physics of the Earth’s Interior (IASPEI) – at the IX IUGG General Assembly in 1951 in Bruxelles.

 IASPEI Management

 Management of the organization is dealt by bureau that consists of President, 1st and 2nd Vice-Presidents, as well as Secretary-General/Treasurer.
 The Bureau is responsible to the Executive Committee consisting of nine members.
 Current IASPEI President is Kenji Satake (Japan).

 The IASPEI Medal

 IASPEI medal is being awarded since 2011 for sustaining IASPEI goals and activities and for scientific merits in for scientific merits in the field of seismology and physics of the Earth’s interior.
-The most recent IASPEI medal winner is Dr. Eric Robert Engdahl who was awarded in 2017.